equinix/terraform-equinix-metal-distributed-minio/README.md

 * `facility` - Where would you like these servers deployed, we're using **DC13**.
 * `cluster_size` - How many servers in the cluster?
 We default to **4**.
 * `hostname` - Naming scheme for your Minio nodes, default is **minio-storage-node**.
 * `storage_drive_model` - You'll have to know the storage drive model in advance of your deployment so Minio only uses intended drives (mixing drives is not recommened).
-We're using **HGST** here since that's the current 8TB drive in the s3.xlarge.x86.
+We're using **HGST_HUS728T8TAL** here since that's the current 8TB drive in the s3.xlarge.x86.
 * `minio_region_name` - Name for your cluster, default is **us-east-1**.

 The following are pretty important when setting up your cluster as they define how performant (particularly when using HDDs) and how protected your data is.
 You should consider how large the files you are storing are, the smaller the file (eg 1MB and lower), it's likely you would use a lower erasure set size to gain more performance, though this consideration is based on the type of disks you are using.